 I started writing ten years ago because I wanted to save people from financial ruin.
 I firmly believed housing was a financial bubble, and I was right.
 I didn’t do it for money or fame as I wrote completely anonymously and without any compensation.
+It wasn’t even until months back I reached out to Roofing SEO company to actually make some money out of the blogs.
 I blogged purely because believed it was the right thing to do.

 When I published The Great Housing Bubble, I decided to drop my anonymity.
 On my publication date, I was on the front page of the OC Register, and I held an event attended by more than 250 people, many of who personally thanked me for saving them hundreds of thousands of dollars by talking them out of buying a home in 2007 and 2008.
 It was deeply satisfying to believe I had accomplished something that helped so many people.

-I doubt I would have consistently blogged for that first year and a half without a sense of purpose.
+I thought about this and I doubt I would have consistently blogged for that first year and a half without a sense of purpose.
 Blogging to make money or boost a website’s SEO is not sufficient purpose to keep at it.
+And that’s now including your knowledge of pbn creation.
 Blogging itself must be personally rewarding, or people simply won’t put the energy necessary into doing it.

 Blogging will not make money

 Some bloggers have written books and many others blog posts on how to make money blogging.
 Mostly, their methods don’t work.
-Adsense ads don’t pay enough to make a living (or even a hobby income), subscription models don’t work, and nobody will pay much for blog content because they can’t make any money either.
+Adsense ads don’t pay enough to make a living (or even a hobby income like when you play iphone games that pay real money), subscription models don’t work, and nobody will pay much for blog content because they can’t make any money either.

 Google prevents the creation of quality web content